evancperegrine/human-handbook/outline.md

-# An outline for A Handbook for Humans

 - Introduction
+	- Mind as technology
-  - The phase shift
+	- The phase transition
+		- Energy
+		- Information
+		- Climate
+		- Cost, value, labor, and capital
+		- Governance
+	- Assumptions about Reality
+		- Energy and Information
+		- Personal reality and Shared reality
+- Models and metaphors
+	- Individuals, groups, and systems
+		- Micro-macro
+		- Coherence and decoherence
+		- Algorithmic sensemaking/decision making
+	- Standing waves
+	- Loops
+	- Probability cones
+	- Consciousness and unconsciousness
-  - Purpose
+		- Weights
-  - Metaphor/language disclaimer
+		- Backpropagation
 - Personal reality
-  - Definition
+	- Applying the models
-  - Standing waves and probability cones
-  - Feedback loops and consciousness/awareness

-- Components of Personal reality
 	- Basic human experience
 	- Individual experience
 	- Narrative
 	- Identity
 	- Sensemaking
 	- Desires and dreams
+	- Expressions
-  - Expression
+- Shared Reality

-- Shared reality
+	- Emergent property of overlapping Personal reality
-  - Definition (overlap)
+		- Culture and overculture
+		- Family and belonging
+		- Self and groups
-  - Empiricism and reality
+	- Empiricism and objectivity
-  - Communication and culture
+	- Consensus and coordination

-- Mechanics of Shared reality
+	- Interactions
-  - Direct interactions, indirect interactions, and abstract interactions
+		- Direct
+		- Indirect
+		- Abstract
-  - Coordination (by degrees)
+	- Tribes
-  - Conflict (by degrees)
+	- Globalism

-- Peregrine amendment
+- Conclusions
-  - Implications and possibilities
+	- The information stream and probability cones
-  - Practical applications
+	- Practical applications of nonempiricism
+	- Adapting for the Anthropocene
+		- Identity and belonging in the global civilization
-  - Editorial
+		- Anthropocentric biosphere